enviodev/docs/docs/HyperSync/hypersync-query.md

 `logs` is the list of `LogSelection`s we want to pass.
 The server return all logs that match <b>any</b> of our selections.

 Also the transactions for the logs that our query matches will be returned.
-This is because transactions are joined after querying logs implicitly in hypersync query implementation.
+This is because transactions are joined after querying logs implicitly in HyperSync query implementation.
 Blocks are also joined after transactions but we won't get any blocks because we didn't select any block fields in our `field_selection`.

 `field_selection` is for selecting the specific fields we want returned.
 You can think of it like the part where you list column names in an SQL `SELECT` statement.
 The available tables are `log`, `transaction`, `block` and `trace`.
 We will give an exact list of available columns in later sections.